Accident Lawyer

 Pursuing compensation involves several legal steps if you’ve been injured in a rideshare bike crash.

-- Determining which insurance applies – The Uber or Lyft driver’s insurance, rideshare company’s liability coverage, or even your own insurance may be involved.
+- Determining which insurance applies: The Uber or Lyft driver’s insurance, the rideshare company’s liability coverage, or even your own insurance may be involved.
 Identifying the right coverage is key to seeking compensation.

 Compensation You May Be Entitled to After a Rideshare Bike Crash